osrf/ros2multirobotbook/src/ros2.md

 the engine of your vehicle with something more powerful, or potentially build a wholly new vehicle from scratch, then the ROS API is the set of tools that will make this possible.
-Generally speaking, automotive engineers don't appear into the world fully formed, and the same is true for robotocists.
+Generally speaking, automotive engineers don't appear into the world fully formed, and the same is true for roboticists.
 It is advisable to work through each phase of understanding as you develop your skills with ROS.

 Following from our analogy above the process of learning how to use robotic